 Poland Ghetto and spent four years in the Auschwitz concentration camp.
-Molly has three sons, one daughter, and two granddaughters.
-She is looking forward to the birth of her grandson in October.
-Molly has served as President of the Sisterhood in McAllen and of District #22 NFTS (now Women of Reform Judaism).
-She has been a member of the WRJ National Board.
-She is an event planner and loves music, art Meet Your Board, continued from page 10 history, and Jewish films and music.
-Since moving to Austin, she has been a coordinator for the Health Professions for Austin Community College and has served as an usher for the ZACH Theatre.
-Bob Lewis, aka Tumbleweed Smith, is from Big Spring, TX.
-He hosts a daily radio show, Sound of Texas, that is syndicated throughout Texas.
-It is a show featuring Texans talking about their interesting careers and sometimes unusual experiences.
-He writes a newspaper column, also syndicated in the state, and is co-owner of Multi Media Advertising, Inc. Bob taught communications at UTPB in Odessa for thirty-four years, was District Governor of Rotary, and has won many awards for audio and video production.
+Molly has three sons, one daughter, and two grandcommunications at UTPB in Odessa for thirty-four years, was District Governor of Rotary, and has won many awards for audio and video production.
 One was the Gold Award for Excellence from the Communicator Awards for "Texas Jews go to Cuba," a documentary about the first TJHS humanitarian mission trip to that country.
 He and his wife, TJHS President, Susan Zack Lewis, have two children and four grandchildren.
 Bob is Publicity Chair for TJHS.
-Joan Teter Linares, is a retired elementary teacher who taught for thirty-two years at Harlem Elementary